 In 2009, HMA became a full-fledged VPN provider rather than a mere proxy.
-The company was acquired by Czech cybersecurity firm AVG Technologies in 2015, which in turn was acquired in 2016 by another Czech software company, Avast; HMA is currently owned by Avast but continues to operate out of the UK.
+Czech cybersecurity firm AVG Technologies acquired the company in 2015, which in turn was acquired in 2016 by another Czech software company, Avast; HMA is currently owned by Avast but continues to operate out of the UK.

 It’s a divisive but solid approach to originality.
 Love it or hate it, you can’t deny that there’s no other VPN quite like HMA, at least in terms of company image.

 Accompanying the comedy-club copy are illustrations of HMA’s anthropomorphic donkey mascot, Jack, in various states – passed out on a chair after binge-watching Netflix, wide-eyed after getting caught on the toilet, zenned-out in the lotus pose while various electronics float around him.
 These images remind us of TunnelBear, another animal-themed VPN, though they’re decidedly more adult-oriented than their ursine ilk.

 HMA’s textual content isn’t as prominent as its visual gags, but it’s present if you do a bit of digging.
 Most of it is found on the company’s blog, where it’s loosely organized into categories like Privacy, Online Freedom and Product News; posts range from encryption and kill switch overviews to streaming guides to updates on global privacy laws.